gbv/cocoda/docs/en/user-manual-en.md

 In the Mapping Navigator, mappings and mapping suggestions from various data sources are displayed that match the concepts selected on the left or right side.
 For which concepts and vocabularies mappings should be considered in the navigator can be defined in the settings.
 The individual data sources can be shown or hidden by clicking on their abbreviations.
 Data sources that can be written to are marked with a pen ![](img/icons/pencil-alt-solid.svg){height=1em}.
 For each mapping or mapping suggestion are displayed:

-* Source vocabulary and concept.
+* Source vocabulary and concept
 * Mapping relation
 * Target vocabulary and concept
 * Created by whom and when